prajwalch/path_module/README.md

     struct Path path = path_parse(pathname);

-    // there is no need to use length while printing for basename and file extension but it's recommend to use if want to copy on another buffer for safe.
+    // there is no need to use length while printing for basename but it's recommend to use if want to copy on another buffer for safe.

     printf("dirname: %.*s\n", (int)path.dirname_len, path.dirname);
     printf("basename: %s\n", path.basename);